 Honda Civic review

-The Honda Civic offers lots of equipment and some efficient engines to rival the Ford Focus and VW Golf, and now a scorching Type R variant
+The 2015 Civic offers lots of equipment and some efficient engines to rival the Ford Focus and VW Golf, and now a scorching Type R variant

 There’s stop-start tech as standard across the entire Honda Civic line-up, helping save fuel by shutting down the engine when you stop.
 Honda has fitted an ECON button, too, which adjusts throttle response and the car’s air-con usage to improve fuel economy.

 Those in need of more practicality can opt for the Honda Civic Tourer, an excellent estate that boasts an impressive 624 litres of boot space.